IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Ensure marriage equality
-International human rights treaties explicitly require States to treat men and women equally in family matters, such as marriage and care of children.
-ICCPR Article 23.4
+International human rights treaties explicitly require States to treat men and women equally in family matters, such as marriage and care of children.[^141]

 > Such steps may take the form of legislative, administrative or other measures, but it is a **positive duty** of States parties to **make certain that spouses have equal rights as required by the Covenant**.[^95]